-Bit depth, sometimes referred to as color depth or color capacity, can be a very technical, in-the-weeds concept, but here we’ll keep it fairly simple and describe the basics, so you can better understand this term which is found on virtually all digital signage cut sheets.
+Bit depth, sometimes referred to as color depth or color capacity, can be a very technical, in-the-weeds concept.
+We’ll keep it fairly simple here and describe the basics so you can better understand the term.

 Bits Are Binary Values